-Professional Development: We have 21 professional development (PD) days built into the school calendar and hold weekly professional development sessions.
+Professional Development: There are 21 professional development (PD) days built into the school calendar and we hold weekly professional development sessions.
 On-going, differentiated professional learning includes: department, grade-level and school site collaboration, peer observations, training and job-embedded coaching aligned to our teacher evaluation-based planning, instructional execution, assessment, classroom culture, and leadership development.
-Teachers also receive training and support in specific content areas, working with different student populations (i.e., EL scholars).
-Teachers receive ongoing coaching/feedback including an observation/debrief cycle.
+Teachers also receive training and support in specific content areas and working with different student populations (i.e., EL scholars).
+Teachers receive ongoing coaching/feedback including a weekly to biweekly observation/debrief cycle.
 New teachers participate in three days of New Teacher Professional Development before the start of the school year to set up new teachers for a successful school year.

 Focus on student groups: We continue to offer an inclusion model that holds all scholars to high expectations with appropriate levels of differentiated support.
-Scholars with IEPs and 504 plans, as well as English Language Learners, receive additional support to reach big goals.
-We have a co-teaching model which allows for an extra adult to push into our core classes to provide scholars with extra support.
+Scholars that are identified as a scholar with an IEP or a 504 plan or English Language Learner receive additional support to reach big goals.
 Our special education team implemented a process to quantify the progress of scholars in meeting their IEP goals.
+Throughout the year, teachers received summaries of IEP meetings so they can focus on IEP goals with individual scholars.
 We have a Homeless Liaison to work with scholars that may need additional services.
-The progress of English Learners and Reclassified Fluent English Proficient (RFEP) scholars was monitored through the school year.
+The progress of English Learners and Reclassified Fluent English Proficient (RFEP) scholars are monitored through the school year.